Chapter 3: Prophets, kings and priests

 We will now embark on a rapid journey through the Old Testament, identifying prophets, priests and kings on the way, before picking up again specifically on priests and kings, while prophets are comprehensively covered in the remaining chapters of this book, for they appear in one way or another in almost every book of the Old Testament, along with their prophetic utterances.
 The Bible begins with the creation story, with God creating human beings in His own image, seeking to have a relationship with them.
 We see right at the outset the origins of sin (as well as many other origins) and also the beginning of the way to redemption, one of the major themes of the Bible.
 We learn how humankind multiplied but also of their rebellion toward God, whence God sent a Flood to destroy the earth.
 Even following the Flood, the human propensity to do wrong continued, for example in building the Tower of Babel and God destroying it.

 Which brings us to a central theme of the Bible and the focus of the Old Testament, Israel.
 We start with God calling Abraham: “Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father’s house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing” Genesis 12:1.
 It was with that great nation God wanted to establish His covenant, which might be likened to that of marriage.
-We follow the story through Isaac and Jacob, then the Patriarchs and then onto a 300 stay in Egypt when they became slaves and Israel’s population increased to over a million.
+We follow the story through Isaac and Jacob, then the Patriarchs and then a 400 year stay in Egypt when they became slaves and Israel’s population increased to over a million.

 Which brings us to Moses, God’s prophet and more, to lead Israel out of Egypt into the Promised Land.
 The forty years spent in the wilderness was a testing period and one when the Law was given (covered in Chapter 5).
 Following possessing the land under Joshua, there was further period mainly to do with Israel and God’s dealing with it under the Judges (covered in chapter 8).
 This was followed by a period of Israel following the kings and, following the death of Solomon, the division of the kingdom into the ten northern tribes (Israel) and two southern tribes (Judah).
 Both were eventually to go into Exile; Israel under the Assyrians and Judah under the Babylonians.
 The rest of the Bible relates to considering the Babylonian exile and the return of a remnant of those who were exiled, under Zerubbabel, Ezra and Nehemiah respectively.
 The 400 years before the coming of Jesus are part covered in the Apocrypha.
 Full autonomy for Israel never happened and there was always some foreign power controlling their fate, which was a mixture of some good and a lot that was not good.
 Dates and timelines are shown in Figure xxx in Chapter 2.
 The sad story of the Old Testament is that it was a lot to do with the ups and often downs of Israel, as they broke their covenant with the Lord and were disobedient to Him.